 No matter how committed you are to your running, there will be occasions, usually out of your control, when you are not able to run.
 Injury, illness, work or family commitments can all prevent you from being able to run, but there are alternatives to keep you on track during this running downtime.
 Here's the realbuzz.com guide to coping with a break in your running routine.

 For a runner, being unable to run can be frustrating, especially when you have a race to train for.
 It's quite likely, at some point in your running career, that an unplanned break in your training schedule will occur.
-The key for you and your fitness levels is to manage the downtime effectively so that your fitness loss is minimized.
+The key for you and your fitness levels is to manage the downtime effectively so that your fitness loss is minimal.